 Salt Lake’s diverse spirit and eclectic collection of hip neighborhoods has powered a cultural boom in the mountain and desert urban center.
 As a constellation of trendy, emerging neighborhoods, Salt Lake is cool in ways other than just snow and slopes.
-If you haven’t seen the new frontier of hip, these up-and-coming neighborhoods are taking it to the next level in the high-altitude haven that is the new Salt Lake.
+If you haven’t seen the new frontier of hip, these up-and-coming neighborhoods are taking it to the next level in the high-altitude haven that is Salt Lake.

-One of Salt Lake’s oldest neighborhoods has been sweetened up with a 21st century wave of vanguard shops, restaurants and condos, but the Sugar House District still retains Salt Lake’s artisan flair.
+One of Salt Lake’s oldest neighborhoods has been sweetened up with a 21st-century wave of vanguard shops, restaurants, and condos, but the Sugar House District still retains Salt Lake’s artisan flair.

 But there are plenty of other treats for your eyes (and camera!) from Capitol Hill, with an architecturally diverse array of gothic and victorian homes, world-class hiking and biking on the Bonneville Shoreline Trail, and even restaurants that let you dine on the roof while enjoying the incomparable views.

-The clubs, bars and restaurants mix a college and professional vibe; vintage and indie shops preserve a counterculture beat; and art museums, arboretums and theaters make University/Foothill one of Salt Lake’s can’t-miss cultural hubs.
+The clubs, bars, and restaurants mix a college and professional vibe; vintage and indie shops preserve a counterculture beat; and art museums, arboretums, and theaters make University/Foothill one of Salt Lake’s can’t-miss cultural hubs.

 Even if you’re not lucky enough to visit during the Utah State Fair, this neighborhood that’s home to the Utah State Fairpark is still a midway of hip attractions all year long.
 Hotels and first-class convention centers naturally surround the Salt Lake City Airport, as do hotspots for travelers and conventioneers to let loose and enjoy their stay.

-Take note, outdoor adventure types, because Millcreek and Holladay are the gateways to skiing, hiking and mountain climbing in the mighty Wasatch Mountains that surround Salt Lake.
-There’s even indoor rock climbing in Millcreek, plus other rainy-day indoor activities like bowling, retro arcades and hipster and biker bars.
+Take note, outdoor adventure types, because Millcreek and Holladay are the gateways to skiing, hiking, and mountain climbing in the mighty Wasatch Mountains that surround Salt Lake.
+There’s even indoor rock climbing in Millcreek, plus other rainy-day indoor activities like bowling, retro arcades, and hipster and biker bars.